roopanirwal/Railway/README.md

-A small individual dynamic web project on trains information built with HTML,CSS,Javascript and PHP.In this project we can signup,login and if we forgot our password then we can also create new password.After login we can see details of the trains between some stations.
+This is an individually created dynamic web project on railway reservation built with HTML,CSS,Javascript,PHP,MySQL,jQuery and ajax.In this project we can signup,login and if we forgot our password then we can also create new password.After login we can make seat reserved.

 To clone this project in your computer,type the following command in your gitbash-